Amber alert for snow issued as Arctic blast tightens icy grip on Britain

 Hundreds of schools in northern Scotland are again closed on Wednesday.

-People in northern Scotland have been warned to expect further disruption as an amber alert for snow was issued following the UK’s coldest night of the winter so far.
+An amber alert is among the widespread weather warnings for snow and ice issued across the UK, following its coldest night of the winter so far.

 The Met Office has issued amber warnings for snow between 3pm on Wednesday and 6pm on Thursday in north-west Scotland and the Northern Isles, meaning road delays are likely and some vehicles could be stranded.